T. K. Blue: Career

 Augmenting his long-term relationships as musical director with Weston, as well as with the Spirit of Life Ensemble at New York's Sweet Basil jazzclub, Blue's other recent affiliations include: Odadaa, a group led by a drummer from Ghana, Yacub Addy; percussionist Norman Hedman's pan-African band Tropique; tap dancer Joseph's Tap and Rap, to jazz tunes by Charlie Parker and John Coltrane; and emerging singer Jeffrey Smith.

-T.K. was part of the June 2008 photo session called "A Great Day In Paris" — in homage to Art Kane's historic 1958 photograph A Great Day in Harlem — that featured more than 50 musicians from the USA who resided there.
+T. K. Blue was part of the June 2008 photo session called "A Great Day In Paris" — in homage to Art Kane's historic 1958 photograph A Great Day in Harlem — that featured more than 50 musicians from the USA who resided there.

 For several years an adjunct professor at Suffolk Community College and Montclair State University, Blue was also a full-time professor and director of jazz studies at Long Island University-LIU-Post.

+The 2023 release of The Tide of Love earned Blue acclaim from such outlets as All About Jazz, where the reviewer hailed it as "a striking album ... that offers a diverse and engaging musical journey through various genres of the jazz spectrum", and concluded: "The album shows T.K.
+Blue's skill, passion, and commitment to musical diversity."

+Blue's most recent album, Planet Bluu, was released in October 2024 to further positive reviews, described by The Arts Fuse as a "multigenerational affair...a fun and engaging listen as the seasoned pros pass the tradition to the next generation."
+DownBeat magazine's reviewer called Planet Bluu "so special", giving it a four-star rating, while The Toledo Blade praised it by noting: "It includes a wonderful mix of musicians and a diverse array of instruments while maintaining its tight, jazz combo feel....DownBeat magazine once wrote that Blue 'exudes armloads of dexterity and guileless charm' and that he 'is a craftsman so in love with his work that it doesn’t even feel like work.'
+That's a pretty apt description for this album, which is complex in arrangements, filled with fascinating solos, and yet flows effortlessly."